openmrs/openmrs-standalone/readme.txt

 NOTE: The default location of the "database" folder is that where the standalone-0.0.1-SNAPSHOT.jar file is.
       Also remember to include the runtime properties file in the root folder of the distribution if you want this database to be used.
+      You should also add the application_data_directory key to the runtime properties file.
+Something like this: application_data_directory=appdata